skranz/Empirical_IO_Course/README.md

 If you like R programming, take a look at the folder `rtutor` that contains RTutor problemsets, that allow you to explore the contents of the early chapters in an interactive fashion.
 The RTutor problemsets 1a to 1c  mainly deal with the question of how we can estimate a very simple demand function from field data.
 You learn very slowly with simple Monte-Carlo simulations about endogeniety problems in this context and how one can attempt to solve them.

-See [https://github.com/skranz/RTutor](https://github.com/skranz/RTutor) for more details about RTutor.
+See [https://github.com/skranz/RTutor](https://github.com/skranz/RTutor) for more details about RTutor and links to other problem sets.

-To install all required R packages run the code in `install packages.r` in the `r`  folder.
+To install the required R packages for this course, run the code in `install packages.r` in the `r` folder.

 The folder `slides` contains some lecture slides.
 Often I do some live programming in the class.
 The code is either part of the RTutor problem sets (early slides) or in the folder `r` (later slides).
 Alternatively, I show details on the black board.
 So stand-alone the slides have only limited use.